treatments newark cosmetic surgery plastic surgery

 1. Risk of Unqualified Practitioners

 Unlike Botox, which requires a prescription from a qualified medical professional, anyone can legally administer dermal fillers.
 This has resulted in a proliferation of unqualified practitioners offering treatments with limited or no medical training.
+Look out for cheap pricing and unlicenced or fake products.

 2. Inadequate Knowledge of Facial Anatomy